danmbrown/city-of-whispers/Playbooks/Conduit.md

 - Offensive (if they hear it, they judge you harshly)
 - Proximity (it requires speakers to be a certain distance from each other)

+### Grease the Wheels
+When you Use Power to facilitate a transaction, roll with +2.

 ## Ties & Secrets
 Pick two people with whom you have a Tie.
 For each, pick what you know about them from the [[Lists#Area of Insight]]